hackerabhay1/hackerabhay1/README.md

 - 👀 I’m interested in Data Analysis
 - 🌱 I’m currently learning M.Sc Data Science
 - 💞️ I’m looking to collaborate on Data Analytics Project
-- 📫 Reach me through my Linkdin
+- 📫 Reach me through my LinkedIn

 <!---
 hackerabhay1/hackerabhay1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.